Seafood is safe to eat despite red tide

 As for other fish like grouper or snapper, those fish are caught offshore where red tide typically isn't detected.

-Fish sold in a grocery store aren't typically local.
-"You really have to go to specialty seafood market like Don’s Dock to get fresh locally caught fish," Captain Hubbard said.
+Fish sold in a grocery store isn't typically local.
+"You really have to go to specialty seafood market like Don’s Dock to get fresh locally caught fish," Hubbard said.

 - Jury begins deliberations in Ronnie Oneal III's double murder trial

-Note: Editor's note: The captain's name has been corrected in this story.
-It is "Dylan," not "David."